- How Much Money Is Needed To Invest In Rental Property?

 A dragnet clause in a mortgage contract enables a lender to link a borrower’s home loan with other types of loan facilities on the borrower’s name.

 The dragnet metaphor is suiting as it is like a lender dragging a fishing net across the sea to capture every living thing that comes across it.

 - Mortgages taken at a later date

-The first will mean that if a borrower has 2 or more home loans with the lender, a default on one of them can result in a default on all of them.
+Sometimes known as an anaconda mortgage, the first will mean that if a borrower has 2 or more home loans with the lender, a default on one of them can result in a default on all of them.

 Even if the rest of them have prompt payments made.

 This can cause chaos if several properties are invested with different investors and co-signers.

 The second will mean that if the borrower has a personal loan and defaults on it, his mortgage can be deemed as being in default as well.